urilivshits/pageinference/.user/context.md

 - **[Tab Communication Resilience]** Fixed "Receiving end does not exist" error by implementing a robust retry mechanism for tab communication.
 Added better error handling for content script injection, longer initialization delays, and progressive timeouts between retries to ensure successful communication with the active tab even under slow loading conditions.
 - **[Critical Sequential API Call Fix]** Fixed an issue with the sequential API call structure by ensuring proper message structure implementation complying with OpenAI API requirements, implementing tool call ID matching, enhancing error diagnostics, and ensuring proper conversation flow.
 - **[Search Query Matching Fix]** Resolved a critical issue where web search queries were mismatched with actual user questions by improving topic extraction logic, implementing search topic prioritization, adding specialized content handlers, and enhancing context clarification in follow-up messages.
+- **[Slider Thumb Visibility Enhancement]** Fixed invisible temperature slider thumb by adding missing `--accent-color` CSS variable and enhancing slider styling with improved visibility properties.
+Implemented a dynamic gradient track that visually represents the current value, improved cross-browser compatibility with Firefox-specific styles, and added visual enhancements including borders and shadows for better contrast in both light and dark themes.
+Corrected vertical alignment issues with precise margin adjustments and added hover effects for improved user interaction.

 ## Documentation Status
 - **[README Review]** README.md accurately describes the extension functionality, installation process, and troubleshooting steps.
 The model options listed in the README (GPT-3.5 Turbo and GPT-4) are available in the actual implementation, which also includes the newer gpt-4o-mini (default) and gpt-4o models.